-In my lab, we combine field research with laboratory manipulations and even experimental evolution to address interesting questions at the interface of ecology, physiology, and evolution.
+In my lab, we combine field research with laboratory manipulations to address questions at the interface of ecology, physiology, and evolution.
 Currently research in the lab builds from two main topics (see the Research page for more details).

 Physiological ecology of High-altitude

-Altitudinal gradients provide really nice natural experiments in organism physiology and ecology.
-We are interested in why some organisms do so well in these harsh environments and how they do it.
+Altitudinal gradients provide excellent natural experimental systems in which to study organism physiology and ecology.
+We are interested in why and how some organisms do so well in these harsh environments.

 Climate and organism physiology

 I am interested in how organism physiology interacts with climate to determine large-scale patterns of abundance and diversity.
 We use both modeling and experimental approaches to address these questions.

 I am always looking for good students.
 If you are interested in joining the lab, please email me and we'll go from there.

 Our paper on global shifts in diurnal and annual temperature cycling is now out in Nature Climate Change.
 We hope it encourages more research on the potential ecological impacts of changes in temperature variation.

 Jonathan's paper on morphological divergence in Cinclodes has been accepted to The Auk ... congratulations Jonathan!

 Kennan Oyen has joined the lab as a Program in Ecology PhD student.
 Welcome to Wyoming, Kennan!